Lapin0t/grothendieck-cern/english.md

-Among the transformations to be carried out, there are in particular: overcoming of competitiveness between people, overcoming the attitude or desire of domination of one person over another, which in turn generates the desire of submission to an authority --- two aspects of the same tendency --- and, above all, the establishment of communication between people, which has become extremely poor in our civilization.
+Among the transformations to be carried out, there are in particular: overcoming of competitiveness between people, overcoming the attitude or desire of domination of one person over another, which in turn generates the desire of submission to an authority---two aspects of the same tendency---and, above all, the establishment of communication between people, which has become extremely poor in our civilization.
 Quite recently, I took stock of my own life and the human relationships I've had, and I was struck by how poor real communication was.
 For example, in mathematical circles, between colleagues, conversations are essentially about technical subjects connected to mathematics.
 I've had a number of romantic relationships in my life, as I'm sure most of you have, and, here too, I realized how much true communication, mutual understanding, was poor.
 I'm quite convinced that this is not a personal characteristic of mine, because I personally would be less gifted at communication than others.
 In fact, this is a general phenomenon in our culture, and indeed, when talking with many other people, I've made analogous observations.
 For myself, for example, I've made the general decision to pursue romantic relations with a woman only to the extent that it will seem to me to be a means of establishing deeper communication.
 If you like, this is just one particular example of a way in which each of us can immediately transform the way we approach others.
 Similarly, I can tell you that my relationship with my children has changed; in the sense that I realized that, on many occasions, I had been exercised a rather arbitrary authority over them, let's say, on things which, in good conscience, were their own responsibility.
 So these are things that can be changed.

 At first glance, one might wonder how this type of change is related to, say, the global problems of survival.
 I'm convinced of it, but I can't prove it,